mjordan56/AndroidIoTFirstDevice/docs/index.md

 [![First Device Button Circuit](assets/images/FirstDevice_Button_small.png "Click to see larger image")](assets/images/FirstDevice_Button_large.png)

-I didn't understand the tactile push switch in the circuit until I found the following diagram from the [Raspberry Pi Cookbook](http://razzpisampler.oreilly.com/ch07.html):
+I didn't understand how the tactile push switch was being used in the circuit until I found the following diagram from the [Raspberry Pi Cookbook](http://razzpisampler.oreilly.com/ch07.html):

 ![First Device Button Circuit](assets/images/tactile_push_switch.png)

+I was confused by the four leads on the switch and how they were used in the circuit.
 As you can see from the switch diagram, leads A and B are used in our button circuit while the C and D leads are left unused.
 Pushing the button closes the switch to complete the circuit between A and B. So, when the switch is open current is being directed to the GPIO input pin and when the switch is close the current finds the path of least resistance through the switch to ground.

 You can either try the [Button Circuit App](#button-circuit-app) code with this circuit or add the LED circuit to the breadboard.